equinor/ert/docs/rst/manual/keywords/index.rst

 	This keyword should be the name a text file containing the SCHEDULE section of the ECLIPSE data file.
-It should be prepared in accordance with the guidelines given in Preparing an ECLIPSE reservoir model for use with enkf.
+It should be prepared in accordance with the guidelines given in Preparing an ECLIPSE reservoir model for use with ERT.
 This SCHEDULE section will be used to control the ECLIPSE simulations.
 You can optionally give a second filename, which is the name of file which will be written into the directories for running ECLIPSE.